 Property valuations are used to calculate how much you pay in rates.
-Government legislation requires the Council to assess the value of all properties every two years.
+Government legislation requires the Council to assess the value of all properties every year.
 These values are then used in the striking of rates to fairly distribute rates and charges.
 The valuations shown on your rate notice have been reviewed and are based on the value of your property as at 1st January 2016.

 Council uses the Capital Improved Value method to determine your rates.
 Capital Improved Value (CIV) is basically the market value of the land and improvements, ignoring the added value of chattels, fixtures and fittings.
 Property values are determined by analysis of market sales and rental evidence.
 The valuer builds a profile of value levels for each different area/property type by analysis of recent sales and leasings.
 This information is then applied to individual properties, taking into account the different characteristics of each property.

 Date of valuation